 The patient will be non-weight bearing for the first 4 weeks and will gradually start to increase load over the next 6 weeks.

 Problems: Immobility for 12 weeks can be a real issue.
 Patients cannot drive, will find simple things like going upstairs or normal daily functions very difficult.
-The leg muscles rapidly waste away and the hip, knee and ankle will become weak and stiff.
+The leg muscles rapidly waste away and the hip, knee, and ankle will become weak and stiff.

 Description: These are more complex fracture types that may need stabilising surgically.
 Fractures where the bone juts out and the two parts aren’t in-line (displaced), which shatter the bone (comminuted) or are caused by twisting the bone (spiral) are amongst the type of fractures needing surgery.

-Treatment: Often associated with larger displacements of the fracture and treated by inserting an intramedullary nail (a metal nail also known as an ‘IM nail’) into the tibia to hold the fracture in place or the use of an external fixator.
+Treatment: Often associated with larger displacements of the fracture and treated by inserting an intramedullary nail (a metal nail is also known as an ‘IM nail’) into the tibia to hold the fracture in place or the use of an external fixator.
 N.B.
 The simple fractures that do not unite will also be treated this way.

 There will be at least 12 weeks of gradual progression from non-weight bearing to full loading.
 Once the fracture is healed the metal work is removed.
 The IM nail will be removed after 3-6 months or sometimes longer.

 Physiotherapy is essential from the start to reduce the deterioration of muscle tone, to aid mobility and to lessen the stiffness around the ankle and knee.
-With both these types of procedures the knee and ankle will become weak and stiff and long term outcomes often depend on how the patient mobilises these joints from an early stage.
+With both these types of procedures, the knee and ankle will become weak and stiff and long-term outcomes often depend on how the patient mobilises these joints from an early stage.

-The long term aim of treatment is to reduce the effects of potential arthritis of the ankle or knee due to the injury.
+The long-term aim of treatment is to reduce the effects of potential arthritis of the ankle or knee due to the injury.

-Problems: All surgical procedures have their risks and the most common is infection.
+Problems: All surgical procedures have their risks and the most common is an infection.
 Regular hospital check-ups and further surgery at a later date to remove the metal work will be needed.
 Immobility is prolonged and driving or walking is restricted for longer periods.

 Description: These are similar to moderate fractures but tend to be more serious or complicated.
 Multiple, comminuted, compound (breaks skin) and those involving fractures through the ankle joint or the tibial plateau, which is the bit at the top of the bone just below the knee will often need more intensive treatment.